wendell1101/t1softxxx/README.md

-This repository is intended for private client, will only published publicly for 7 days to showcase my latest project.
+This repository is intended for private client, will only publish publicly for seven days to showcase my latest project.
 Thank you for understanding.